UCL-ARC-RSEworkshop-summer-25/travel-guide/README.md

-# ARC-travel repository
+# RSE-travel repository

 **DISCLAIMER**: This repository is used to learn how to use GitHub and markdown (quarto) to publish content.
-The holidays planned may never happen, but it's up to you if you want it to happen.
+The travels planned may never happen, but it's up to you if you want it to happen.

-The steps seen in the workshop will be shared through a hackmd page.
+The steps to complete are provider as issues on the Classwork repository.

 ## About how this repository works